wesbos/es6-articles/39 - Getting Started with ESLint.md

 What that's going to do is it's going to scan our file and tell us what is actually wrong with it.
 One of the things you might want to do is configure ESLint to account for arrow functions, because it doesn't do that right away.
 This is where the settings for ESLint actually start to come in handy.

-ESLint settings can be doneglobally on your computer and or you can do it project by project.
+ESLint settings can be done globally on your computer and or you can set them project by project.

 A lot of people prefer to do it project by project because there's different coding styles depending on which project or team you are working with.
 We are going to go ahead and create what's called a `.eslintrc` file in the folder right here, and that's going to hold all of our actual settings.